carlosdavila91/animating_graphs/README.md

 ### Data

-Data has been created randomly for this purpose.
+Data has been created randomly for this exercise.
 Some `numpy.random` methods and functions were used for learning purposes.

-### Method 1 and 2: using `pyplot.express` and `bubbly.bubbleplot`.
+### Methods 1 and 2: using `pyplot.express` and `bubbly.bubbleplot`.

 Those two methods are based on `pyplot` and give a nice-looking animated figure.
 All the aesthetics are implemented and are easy to play with.